Great Plains Ratsnake

 Description

-The Great Plains ratsnake is seldom seen.
-It has numerous brown blotches along the body, a brown eye stripe, and a spear-point marking on top of the head.
-This medium-sized snake has a light gray or brownish-gray ground color, patterned with dark brown blotches bordered with black.
+The Great Plains ratsnake is a medium-sized gray snake with numerous brown blotches along the body, a brown eye stripe, and a spear-point marking on top of the head.
+The ground color is light gray or tan; along the back, there are 25–45 brown blotches bordered with black.
 A dark brown stripe between the eyes extends through each eye, along the sides of the head, and onto the neck.
 There is a spearhead-shaped marking on top of the head.
-The belly is white with bold, squarish black markings, and black or dark gray stripes under the tail.
-Like other ratsnakes, Great Plains ratsnakes vibrate their tails when alarmed and will bite to defend themselves, but the bite is harmless.
+The belly is white with bold, squarish black markings, and there are black or dark gray stripes under the tail.

 Other Common Names